 You can also find day labor or temporary work to help with your food costs unless you have EBT.
 I do not use government funding on my travels, but have no objections to those who go this route.

 Columbia Titanium Goretex Jacket – Waterproof

-- (1) Columbia Titanium Goretex Jacket or Carhartt Jacket – [Free] – I already owned a warm jacket before heading out on the bicycle tour due to years of skiing.
+(1) Columbia Titanium Goretex Jacket or Carhartt Jacket – [Free] – I already owned a warm jacket before heading out on my bicycle tour due to years of skiing.
 I would recommend anything warm and waterproof for long days of riding in the rain and or cold.

 Cheap Ski Hat

 (1) Cheap Oakley Ski Hat – [Free] – It was given to me as a gift upon arriving in Colorado with the cold coming in early September.